mc186/omniprobe/README.md

 > [!IMPORTANT]
 > This project is in an alpha state.
 We are making it available early because of significant interest in having access to it now.
 There is still some productization and packaging to do.
 And many more tests need to be added.
 It works, but if you use it enough, you will undoubtedly find corner cases where things go wrong.
 The good news is that you _can_ mostly have far more performance visiblity inside kernels running on AMD Instinct GPUs than has ever been possible before.

-logduration is a project that originally started simply to provide a quick and easy way to observe all kernel durations within an application, without having to run the profiler and be saddled with all of the application perturbation profiling introduces (e.g. kernels are often serialized).
-It turned into something more involved, however.
+Omniprobe was originally called 'logduration' and was begun simply to provide a quick and easy way to observe all kernel durations within any ROCm application, without having to run the profiler or being saddled with all of the application perturbation profiling introduces (e.g. kernels are often serialized).
+It turned into something more feature-rich, however.
+(Because Omniprobe was originally named 'logduration', as you snoop around the code, you will invariably see references to 'logduration', including some of the its naming conventions for environment variables.)

 One of the longstanding challenges doing software performance optimization on AMD GPUs has been the lack of visibility into _intra_-kernel performance.
 Hardware performance counters are only attributable to specific kernel dispatches when